 Coassemble includes customizable templates and some choice in the way the user interface appears.
 A variety of learning options supports virtual, traditional, blended, and microlearning.
 There are also some limited built-in features to get assistance if needed; these include live chat, local support, and onboarding help.
 Tracking learner progress is also built-in allowing for data-driven decisions.
 If more features are needed, however, you must integrate with a third party system to reach all your training needs.

 This scalable LMS offers virtual, mobile, traditional, blended, and microlearning.
 There is also a drag and drop course builder feature that makes it possible to design courses that align with your small business.
 When it comes to tracking your employees’ progress, Tovuti includes built-in features to assess and make decisions about what needs to be done to improve the course training.
-While the platform does include a course library that has ready-made courses, but it comes at an additional cost and you cannot edit the content once purchased.
-Learners can earn badges and certifications through Tovuti which can help your employees to participate and complete courseware but there are no built-in prizing options.
+While the learning engagement platform does include a course library that has ready-made courses, but it comes at an additional cost and you cannot edit the content once purchased.
+Learners can earn badges and certificates through Tovuti which can help your employees to participate and complete courseware but there are no built-in prizing options.

 In terms of cost, there are two subscription options depending on what matches your small business’ needs.
 Each package provides specific LMS features, so coordinating what exactly you need to be able to do is important before making a subscription choice.
 You must discuss this with a vendor before purchasing but unfortunately, the support stops there.
 Users have noted that their support channels “usually take a long time to respond.”